The Harpa Concert Hall now stands as an icon in…

 A national obsession: codfish & sardines

 In Portugal, it’s often said that there are over 365 different ways to prepare dried, salted codfish or “bacalhau”.
 You’ll also find a wide variety of sardines in shops.
 Why, they’re literally packed in like sardines!
 (I couldn’t resist.)
 In June, the air is filled with the scent of fresh, grilled sardines as Lisbon celebrates its patron saint, Santo Antonio, in street parties across the city.
-The biggest feast runs from June 12th to the 14th and, based on João’s description, it’s an event I’m hoping to join in one day.
+Based on João’s description, it’s an event I’m hoping to join in one day.